timbooker/timbookercodingblog/_posts/first.md

   "title": "Introduction, and Using LINQPad with Simple.Data", "tags": ["simple.data", "linqpad", "devtools"], "category": "simple.data",
-  "date": "2014-02-27"
+  "date": "2014-02-27",
+  "preview": "The feature I'm really going to be focusing on here is it's ability to be used as a scratchpad of sorts, and dump out the results into a nice, navigable table..."
 }}}

 ## Quick about me intro

 Put simply, I've been planning on getting started with blogging for a while.
 I occasionally come up with things that would be useful to more people than just me, generally get half a blog post written up, and leave it there.
 It's been this way for several years - and it's time for that to change.

-With that, let's get started with something useful.
+With that out of the way, let's get started with something useful.

 ## What is Simple.Data?